Lallassu/rpicam/README.md

     * Format the memory card with FAT32 filesystem.
     * Write the image to the card (see below)
 * To make Dropbox upload work, create an application in Dropbox.
+* Enable SSH on the raspberry (raspi-config -> interface -> enable ssh)
+* Enable Camera on the raspberry (raspi-config -> interface -> enable Camera)
 * Copy SSH key to the raspberry (default password is "raspberry" in the raspian image, please do change!) (see below)
+* TP-cable to connect raspberry with first time (before wifi is setup through the ansible script)

 ### Commands
     # Write raspian image to disk